Category Archives: How to…

 And if your tabi or jikatabi are a little too loose, you can try wearing them with tabi socks or toe socks.
 Tabi insoles and insulating liners are another way to adjust the feel and fit of your jikatabi.

-How to wear tabi7.
+How to wear tabi - 77.
 You’re done!
 If you’re wearing tabi for the first time, they may feel strange or even a little uncomfortable between the toes but you will quickly get used to this.
 Only tabi that are specifically “stretch tabi” are made of a material that will stretch somewhat like a sock.
 But even regular cotton tabi can be stretched slightly by pulling them diagonally both ways before wearing them.
 There will probably be some slight shrinkage when they are washed.